FlowMotioning/Beamforming/README.md

 - [Polybox Link](https://polybox.ethz.ch/index.php/apps/files/?dir=/WUPS%20Project&fileid=3513953695)

+## Coding "Guidlines"

+- To better enable source control the **beamformer algorithms** should NOT be in jupyter notebooks (because it is like a website and html is absolutely miserable to read in raw format)
+- Code that produces output (images, arrays, other data) should be done in jupyter notebooks (because notebooks have very easy output handling) -> e.g.: call function `beamformer.py` from notebook to execute code, but produce output in jupyter.

 ## Git and GitHub

 I found [this](https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67#:~:text=How%20to%20Collaborate%20on%20GitHub%201%20%20Step,Repeat.%20And%20that%E2%80%99s%20pretty%20much%20it%21%20See%20More.) short but nice rundown of how to collaborate using Git.